I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/iddcx/ne-iddcx-iddcx-adapter-flags.md

 ## -remarks
 <p>Indirect display automatically supports OS virtual modes.
 Mode changes can be performed seamlessly by the OS using DWM scaling on a per frame basis without any display mode change.
 The disadvantage of this is that when a smaller desktop mode is used by the user, the desktop image provided to the driver will be bigger than the desktop size.
 This wastes encode and transmit bandwidth. </p>

-<p>Indirect display automatically supports OS virtual modes.
-Mode changes can be performed seamlessly by the OS using DWM scaling on a per frame basis without any display mode change.
-The disadvantage of this is that when a smaller desktop mode is used by the user, the desktop image provided to the driver will be bigger than the desktop size.
-This wastes encode and transmit bandwidth. </p>

-<p>Indirect display automatically supports OS virtual modes.
-Mode changes can be performed seamlessly by the OS using DWM scaling on a per frame basis without any display mode change.
-The disadvantage of this is that when a smaller desktop mode is used by the user, the desktop image provided to the driver will be bigger than the desktop size.
-This wastes encode and transmit bandwidth. </p>

 ## -requirements
 <table>
 <tr>